Vin Diesel Says He ‘Protected’ Dwayne Johnson Through Feud

-Vin Diesel has been keeping the details of his alleged feud with Dwayne Johnson under wraps but he finally briefly acknowledged the alleged war in a recent interview.
-Diesel said as a producer of the Fast and Furious franchise he has done everything to protect the Fast and Furious family, including Johnson.
+Vin Diesel has been keeping the details of his alleged feud with Dwayne Johnson under wraps, but he finally briefly acknowledged the alleged war in a recent interview.
+Diesel said, as a producer of the Fast and Furious franchise, he has done everything to protect the Fast and Furious family, including Johnson.

 “I protect the franchise.
 I protect everybody including Dwayne,” Vin Diesel said according to his interview with USA Today.
 “I protected Dwayne more than he’ll ever know.
 And it doesn’t matter.
 He doesn’t have to know.
 But he appreciates it.
 He knows it.”